 Alright then, starting from the top with the most common cat infestations: fleas an ticks.
 Fleas, as you probably know, are extremely common.
 According to the University of Florida, fleas are small, reddish-brown insects which live in the fur of dogs and cats.
 They live on blood, and depend upon biting animals to survive.
 Although fleas can’t fly, they can jump long distances and tall heights.
 That differentiates them from ticks, which are less mobile.
 For this reason, fleas are easily able to travel from one pet to another.

-Almost all cats that are allowed outdoors will catch fleas at some point.
+Almost all cats that are allowed outdoors will catch fleas or ticks at some point.
 According to a study in the Caspian Journal of Internal Medicine, fleas can even travel and live on humans (though it’s rarer).
 So, even your indoor kitties aren’t safe!
 You could pick fleas up from the outside, and bring them home.